Ollie-C/bookmarkd-gql/README.md

 This version uses a graphql api to fetch data from cloud storage and will eventually allow for client-side pagination, user authentication and authorisation and file storage.

+Just an experiment working with end-to-end type safety.

 ## Tech

 **TypeScript** - Language